Workers’ Compensation Disability Benefits

 Please note that these results are intended to illustrate the type of matters handled by our firm, and not all the firm’s results are listed.
 These results do not guarantee a similar outcome, and they should not be construed to constitute a promise or guarantee of a particular result in any particular case.
 Every case is different, and the outcome of any case depends upon a variety of factors unique to that case.
 More information is available on our Case Results page.

 Without a workers’ compensation attorney on your side, you are far less likely to recover the disability benefits you are due.
-With over 160 years of combined experience, the attorneys at Riddle & Brantley have fought for and successfully obtained fair compensation for countless injured workers.
+With over 160 years of combined experience, the Jacksonville workers compensation attorneys at Riddle & Brantley have fought for and successfully obtained fair compensation for countless injured workers.
 Contact us today.

 - N.C.
 State Bar Board of Legal Specialization – Summary of Certification Standards by Practice Area